 That said, if you’re short on space, there are some perennials you’ll want to avoid, too, as some can take over the garden in what seems like no time.

-If you’re working with limited space, avoid heavy growers and easy sprawlers like anemone, mint, yarrow, and daisies - or grow them in containers so you can limit their spread.
+If you’re working with limited space, avoid fast growers and easy sprawlers like anemone, mint, yarrow, and daisies - or grow them in containers so you can limit their spread.

 What is the Easiest Perennial to Grow?